Tapping into Academia - the epicenter for innovation.

 Come to an academic-practitioner event.
 Our conferences provide opportunities for practitioners to learn about the latest innovations in research, and to engage directly with academics who are moving the science of research forward.

 Rajan, one of our research rockstars, reports from the frontlines.
-TRC's Chief Research Officer, Rajan Sambandam contributes to the Yale Center for Customer Insights Blog and is often asked to share his knowldefge and experirence in academic-practitioner issues with Wharton, Columbia University, Yale, and classrooms around the country.
+TRC's Chief Research Officer, Rajan Sambandam is an Adjunct Associate Professor of Marketing at Columbia University and is often asked to share his knowledge and experience in academic-practitioner issues with Wharton, Columbia University, Yale, and classrooms around the country.
 Visit our TRC.blog from time to time and read his latest contributions.

 Keep an eye on our latest research.
 We're up to date on the latest research because we're helping to conduct it.
 Bookmark our knowledge library and look for updated published articles and white papers.

 Olivier is the Glaubinger Professor of Business at Columbia Business School.
 His research focuses on various aspects of innovation (including idea generation, preference measurement, and the diffusion of innovation), social networks and behavioral economics.
 He teaches a course on Customer-Centric Innovation and has presented his work at TRC's Frontiers of Research Conference.

 Uma Karmarkar is an Assistant Professor of Business Administration at Harvard Business School.
 She draws on concepts and techniques from neuroscience to inform her research in marketing.
 Her interests lie in determining how information relevant to a choice is integrated over time, leading to an estimation of value that informs consumer decisions and experiences.
 She has presented her work at TRC's Frontiers of Research Conference.